“What is the difference between ‘positioning’, ‘differentiation’ and ‘brand’?

 Differentiation refers to the ways in which an enterprise or brand stands out from the crowd.
-Norwegian Airlines currently offers return flights from London to Los Angeles for £400 (!) on Boeing Dreamliner aircraft (which are relatively lightweight and fuel efficient).
+Norwegian Airlines currently offers return flights from London to Los Angeles for a few hundred pounds on Boeing Dreamliner aircraft (which are relatively lightweight and fuel efficient).
 Therefore their key point of differentiation is price.

 A brand is a promise.
 It is the offer that the enterprise holds out to the marketplace.
-For example, you always know that you can return goods to John Lewis and that they will not make a fuss.
-Here are some branding tips, by the way.
+For example, you always know that you can return goods to John Lewis (in the UK) and that they will not make a fuss.

 Here is my 4 step marketing model: